efabless/caravel_user_project/docs/source/quickstart.rst

 	* To start hardening you project you need
 		- RTL verilog model for your design for OpenLane to harden
-		- A subdirectory for each module in your project under ``openlane/`` directory, this subdirectory should include your configuration files
+		- A subdirectory for each macro in your project under ``openlane/`` directory, each subdirectory should include openlane configuration files for the macro

 	.. code:: bash